Today's History Trivia for December 15

 A.D.
 37 Nero Claudius Caesar d.
 A.D.
-68 Emperor of Rome (54-68).
+68 Emperor of Rome (AD 54-68).
 He was the first emperor to persecute Christians on a large scale, and is said to be responsible for the deaths of Peter and Paul.
 According to legend, he played his lyre as Rome burned (64 A.D.).
 Believing that the Senate was going to execute him, he had his private secretary kill him.

 1949 Don Johnson (Donald Wayne), American actor.
 Film: A Boy and His Dog.
 TV: Miami Vice (Sonny Crockett).

 1939 Dave Clark English Rock and Roll Hall of Fame drummer, leader of the Dave Clark Five.
 They were the second British group to appear on the Ed Sullivan Show.
 Clark stopped drumming after he broke four knuckles in a tobogganing accident (1972).
 He wrote the science fiction musical Time (1986).

 1933 Tim Conway American comedian.
 TV: The Carol Burnett Show.